-Now, wherever one stands of the Palestine-Israel issue, the notion that the Israeli regime is somehow equatable with the victims of the Nazi holocaust is stupid.
-While one shouldn’t expect too much nuance from punk songs, Pedder seems to slip into dubious territory here: they’ve gambled away their holocaust ‘credit’?
+Wherever one stands of the Palestine-Israel issue, the notion that the Israeli regime is somehow equatable with the victims of the Nazi holocaust is stupid.
+Perhaps one shouldn’t expect too much nuance from punk songs, but Pedder seems to slip into dubious territory here: they’ve gambled away their holocaust ‘credit’?
 They can no longer count on our ‘pity’?
-Who exactly is they – and who is us?
+Who is they – and who is us?

 While the song didn’t raise many eyebrows in the punk camp – crude lyrics were the order of the day, after all – it did hit a special nerve elsewhere.
-Two years later, the nationalist German skinzine Force of Hate, for instance, still admired Pedder’s “courage”, lauding specifically “the fact that he wasn’t afraid to say ‘they’ve gambled away their holocaust credit long ago” (FoH #4, 1986).
+Two years later, the nationalist German skinzine Force of Hate still admired Pedder’s “courage”, lauding specifically “the fact that he wasn’t afraid to say ‘they’ve gambled away their holocaust credit long ago” (FoH #4, 1986).

 Chilling detail: while uncredited and unbeknownst to most listeners, the main melodic theme of Hinterlist had been lifted from Walter Kubiczek’s soundtrack for the 1972 East German TV series Das Licht der schwarzen Kerze.
 Based on a novel by Wolfgang Held, the storyline involved a Communist spy infiltrating a German military division during the Spanish Civil War in 1937.
 The protagonist gets hold of a secret nerve gas formula developed by IG Farben – the corporation that would later provide Zyclon B to death camps.
 One hopes this musical choice was coincidence rather than some kind of hidden message.

 Word about Pedder’s transformation got out.
 Not ‘Hinterlist’, but the fact that he was now a skinhead and went to football with other skins, including rightwing ones, was the bone of contention.
-Says Ebbi Hild, guitarist with Daily Terror until the end of 1984: “I suppose punk just wasn’t provocative enough for him anymore.
+Says Ebbi Hild, guitarist with Daily Terror until the end of 1984,“I suppose punk just wasn’t provocative enough for him anymore.
 Skinheads shocked more”.
-Still, the back cover of that year’s album Aufrecht read: “Greetings to all punks and skins – except the fash”.
+Still, the back cover of that year’s album Aufrecht reads: “Greetings to all punks and skins – except the fash”.

 In interviews with Force of Hate Pedder would later comment: “My relations with the punk scene had changed by that point.
 Having always been friendly with skinheads because of my commitment to football and the numerous Daily Terror gigs they attended, my switch from punk to skinhead was already becoming apparent”.

-And furthermore, “our problems began … when certain circles learned that I had cut my hair off.
-It got to the point where promoters received anonymous threats and cancelled our gigs last minute” (FoH #6, 1986).
-Eventually, Pedder’s bandmates got fed up with it all.
-At the end of 1984 – ironically, just after a sold-out show at Braunschweig’s spacious Jolly Joker club – they called it quits.
+And furthermore, “our problems began … when certain circles learned that I had shaved my head.
+It got to the point where promoters received anonymous threats and had to cancel our gigs last minute” (FoH #6, 1986).
+At the end of 1984, Pedder’s bandmates got fed up with it all.
+Ironically just after a sold-out show at Braunschweig’s spacious Jolly Joker club, they called it quits.
 Pedder was on his own.

 Click here for Daily Terror part 3: Emotion, toughness and alcohol